 Welcome to University of Toronto!
 Your experiences here, and at Innis College, will be uniquely shaped by your learning both inside and outside the classroom.
 You have made a significant choice to join U of T for your undergraduate studies.
-This choice will lead you to form meaningful connections around the world and gain an intercultural awareness that will transform the way you communicate with people.
+This choice will lead you to form meaningful connections around the world and gain an intercultural awareness that will transform the way you communicate with people – whether back at home or here in Toronto!

 Culture does not only mean national cultures.
 At Innis College, culture also means identities, which includes your field of study, age, gender, religion, sexual orientation, socio-economic status, urban or rural settings, athletic or artistic, and the many more identities that describe you.
 To embrace these many cultural identities, there are two important keys that help develop intercultural communication:

 Now that you know you are coming to the U of T, you are probably wondering what steps to take next.
-The Centre for International Experience’s is an excellent place for you to begin finding your next steps.
-The CIE offers a checklist for you to determine your next steps.
+The Centre for International Experience’s (CIE) is an excellent place for you to begin finding your next steps.
+The CIE offers Pre-Arrival Information for you to determine your next steps.
 It’s time to get involved with the details of your future move.
 This will make your U of T experience a successful, exciting and smoother transition.

 As an international student at U of T, you have many offices to support you, including: